-Here are our favourite ways to incorporate mint into our diet;
+Here are our favourite ways to incorporate mint into our diet:

-Make your own flavoured yoghurts
+Make your own flavoured yogurts

 In smoothies and flavoured waters

-Mint sauce is a great accompaniment for lamb, but goes well with other meats too.
+Mint sauce is a great accompaniment for lamb but goes well with other meats too.
 Grind up some mint with some sugar in a mortar and pestle and add some malt vinegar - it couldn't be easier to make your own mint sauce!